marcrelation/campsite-database/README.md

 # campsite-database
 Open source database of campground sites.
 (Currently only FL State Parks)
+- As an added bonus availability_finder.py has been added which for FL State Parks will find all site availability for the next 11 months based on a query using the campground database.

 ***Description:***
 - Python based scripts to generate a sqlite3 database that contains park and site information.
 Currently the database is not committed and will require you to generate it from the scripts for usage.